shred/kaminari/README.md

 - **blinking blue**: The maximum noise floor level has been reached.
 Background noise is too high.
 You should find a different place for your detector, or enable the outdoor mode.
 Try to keep it away from electronic devices, especially bluetooth devices, mobile phones or microwaves.
 - **white flash**: A lightning has been detected.
 - **fading red, yellow or green tints**: Indicates the estimated distance (color) and the intensity of the lightning (brightness).
 Green indicates that the storm is about 40 km away.
 Red indicates that the storm is overhead.
 The hue of other colors represent distances between.
+- **fading pink/red tints** without prior white flash: A disturber has been detected.

 ## MQTT events